CCWAO/BHGNN/README.md

 * [what](https://github.com/hmi88/what)

 # Citation
-If you find IAGNN useful for your research, please cite the following paper:
+If you find BHGNN is useful for your research, please cite the following paper:

 @ARTICLE{chenBHGNN2023,
   author={Chen, Dongyue and Xie, Zongxia and Liu, Ruonan and Yu, Wenlong and Hu, Qinghua and Li, Xianling and Ding, Steven X.},